mus-format/musgen-go/README.md

 }
 ```

-# FileGenerator
+# CodeGenerator
-The `FileGenerator` is responsible for generating serialization code.
+The `CodeGenerator` is responsible for generating serialization code.

 ## Configuration
 ### Required Options